Learn how to find out where someone works by running a search now or by checking public records through local, state and federal government agencies.

 Free resources can include things such as social media searches or reviews of licensing information or other professional websites.
 This can be time consuming, and the information on social media should always be viewed as potentially outdated or incorrect.

 Resources that may or may not be free, or may not be publicly accessible, include government databases and using commercial, third-party search sites that specialize in background checks and verifications.
-These can, however, be how to find out where someone works for child support, alimony or other uses.
+However, these methods can be utilized to locate someone’s workplace for child support, alimony, or other purposes.

 How to search records both free and paid searches, and how to legally use the records, is discussed in more detail in the next sections.